 There is no single practice or technology that unlocks this, rather a mix of technology, workflows, and collaborative practices that help teams get the operator and development workflows right.
 But technologies like serverless (that make adopting a best practice like infrastructure-as-code), and new innovation like AWS Proton (that helps central teams support developer speed and autonomy while enforcing modern security and governance best practices) are just a couple examples of how AWS helps team modernize and succeed in the next era of cloud adoption.

-Serverless for the Enterprise
+Enabling Serverless in the Enterprise